Medically Reviewed by Dr. Majid Tanveer, DVM

 Pica is a health issue in which humans and dogs consume non-food products.
 Pica, on the other hand, has a psychiatric disorder.

-If your dog is eating stones, all of the purposes on this list can lead to a pica, but there isn’t still significant healthcare or psychosocial clarification.
+If your dog eats stones, all of the purposes on this list can lead to a pica, but significant healthcare or psychosocial clarification is still needed.

-Your dog may occasionally establish inexplicable pica or simply enjoy eating rocks.
+Your dog may occasionally establish inexplicable pica or enjoy eating rocks.

-Anemia can be affected by a multitude of factors, but malnutrition is the most probable to aggravate your dog to start eating rocks and other unexpected objects.
+Anemia can be affected by a multitude of factors, but malnutrition is the most likely to aggravate your dog to start eating rocks and other unexpected objects.

-If your dog is iron deficient, it may initiate to seek mineral-based items such as rocks and dirt in an attempt to make up.
+If your dog is iron deficient, it may seek mineral-based items such as rocks and dirt to make up.
 Your dog can eat tuna to get rid of it.

 Some inner parasites that dogs are susceptible to can induce your dog to crave unusual non-food items such as rocks.

 This is frequently due to parasites interfering with the uptake of nutrients in your dog’s digestive tract.
-Dogs with parasites who eat rocks frequently suffer from inadequate intake and malnourishment.
+Dogs with parasites who eat rocks often suffer from inadequate intake and malnourishment.

-This is obvious when people start cooking for their dog or having to feed a natural diet without knowing the nutrition requirements of a dog.
-Seek advice from your veterinarian or a veterinarian registered dietician if you want to change your dog’s diet.
+This is obvious when people start cooking for their dogs or feeding them a natural diet without knowing the dog’s nutrition requirements.
+Seek advice from your veterinarian or a certified veterinary nutritionist if you want to change your dog’s diet.

 Here’s our recommendation for protein foods: